SuperNova-94/SuperNova-94/README.md

 <img src="https://komarev.com/ghpvc/?username=SuperNova-94&label=Profile%20views&color=0e75b6&style=flat" />
 </p>

-- 🌱 I’m currently learning everything 🤣
+- 🌱 You'll currently find me coding in a place with 4 walls 🤣
 - 👯 I’m looking to collaborate with other content creators
-- 🥅 2021 Goals: Contribute more to Open Source projects
+- 🥅 2022 Goals: To build more projects....
 - ⚡ Fun fact: I love to play the piano and video games 😄

 ### Connect with me: